bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_the-kings-record-20140103.md

 ##I. God's Word is with Authority (God's Word is His Will)
 NO MATTER WHAT MEN MAY SAY:
-> 2 Timothy 2:19 Nevertheless the foundation of God standeth sure,...
+> 2 Timothy 2:19 Nevertheless the foundation of God standeth sure,&hellip;

 > Matthew 24:35 Heaven and earth shall pass away, but my words shall not pass away.